ismartcoding/plain-app/docs/issues/299/mdns-interface-routing-investigation-report.md

 - Before: the resolver returned only the tunnel address; numeric HTTP returned `200`; `.local` HTTP failed.
 - After: the resolver returned only the Wi-Fi address; both numeric and `.local` HTTP returned `200`.

+The fixed APK was also installed on a dedicated Android 12/API 31 x86_64 emulator.
+The app cold-launched successfully, remained stable after backgrounding, and its forwarded HTTP endpoint returned `200` both before and after backgrounding.
+The mDNS responder started and announced on the emulator's eligible interfaces.
+Stock emulator NAT did not carry guest multicast to the host, so host-side `.local` resolution was not treated as a product pass or failure.

 `git diff --check` also passes.
-CI and Android 12 emulator results remain pending.
+CI remains pending.

 ## Remaining limitations

 - The baseline failure has been reproduced on one physical Android device and Linux resolver topology.
-- Android 12 emulator coverage is being prepared separately; emulator NAT may prevent meaningful host-LAN multicast validation.
+- Android 12 runtime and direct-network compatibility were validated, but stock emulator NAT prevented end-to-end host-LAN multicast validation.
 - Windows and phone-hotspot validation have not yet been performed.
-- CI status and pull-request links will be added after implementation.
+- CI status and pull-request links will be added after pull-request creation.